-The whole point of sporty Fiestas has been to offer a generous slice of fun coupled with modest running costs.
-It was always thus with the old XR2 and it continues with this generation ST. Even with 178bhp on tap, you'll still see 47.9mpg on the combined cycle with emissions pegged at a very reasonable 138g/km.
-That compares well with cars like the 208 GTI, which manages 139g/km and the Fabia vRS at 148g/km.
+The whole point of sporty Fiestas has been to offer a generous slice of fun coupled with modest running costs, a trend which continues with this generation ST. Even with 182PS on tap, you'll still see 47.9mpg on the combined cycle with emissions pegged at a very reasonable 138g/km.

 The inherent efficiency of the EcoBoost 1.6-litre engine certainly helps this Fiesta's cause, as does Ford's recent design focus on reducing body weight despite an increase in size.
 There's also a shift indicator on the dash for more efficient gearchanges.
 Keep an eye on it and, for the times when you're not behaving like a hooligan, over 40mpg should be achievable on a regular basis.
 What else?
 Well, if you're thinking of doing a few track days - and so much fun is this car that it'd be a shame not to - remember to budget for extra wear on brake pads, discs and tyres.

 That only leaves depreciation.
 If you're a prospective customer, then you'll be glad to hear that Fiesta residual values are on the up as both new and used markets respond well to the increase in quality of the latest generation car.
 Expect to get around 50% of your initial purchase price back after three years - which is basically unheard of for a Fiesta.
 Finally, insurance: it's group 30E.